nitronoid/PokemonTCG/README.md

 This is where we edit and share our files to each other.\
 There are four respositories:\
-IF YOUR RESPOSITORY IS NOT IN IT MAKE IT AND NAME IT AS FOLLOWS

 1. GameHub: Jack, Renat, Eric, and Ming.
 2. BrightAndTide: Stacy and Moira